Director: Gwaai Edenshaw, Helen Haig-Brown Run Time: 100min Genre(s): Action/Adventure

 Made with a Haida cast and in collaboration with the Haida Council, this compelling film proves that cinema can be at once a powerful vessel for storytelling and a profound act of Indigenous language and culture revitalization.

 Time: 8:00 PM

 Event Primary Language: English

 Accessibility: Venue deemed accessible by event host.
-Elevator accessible.
+Ramp to theatres, accessible parking.

 Brought to you by: